MoeidHeidari/moeidheidari.github.io/content/blog/How to redirect traffic from external ip to the specific KIND (Kubernetes in docker) cluster with IPtables (DNAT)./index.md

+---
+title: How to redirect traffic from external ip to the specific KIND (Kubernetes in docker) cluster with IPtables (DNAT)
+date: 2022-09-11 21:30:00
+author: Moeid Heidari
+tags: ["Cloud computing", "DevOps","Cloud","DNAT","Kind"]
+---
 # How to redirect traffic from external ip to the specific KIND (Kubernetes in docker) cluster with IPtables (DNAT).

 ### Introduction